Citroen C5 Aircross Review

-Not only that, but thanks to some neat design features, such as the intricate 3D brake lights and contrasting colour accents dotted around the body, the Citroen C5 Aircross looks considerably more interesting than the likes of Hyundai Tucson and VW Tiguan.
+Not only that, but thanks to some neat design features, such as the intricate 3D brake lights and contrasting colour accents dotted around the body, the Citroen C5 Aircross looks considerably more interesting than its main alternatives the Hyundai Tucson, Nissan Qashqai and VW Tiguan.

 Inside, based on looks alone, the C5 Aircross also trumps those cars – you get a neat, minimalist layout that you can personalise by choosing from a range of design and colour schemes for the interior.
 No matter what colour you pick, all models get excellent seats that are super comfy.

 The comfort theme continues in the rear as well.
 There you’ll find three individual seats – something most similarly priced don’t have.
 This lets you move the seats forwards or backwards or recline them independently from one another so that passengers of all sizes can fit comfortably.